s-gordon/CDGo/README.markdown

 Alternatively, one could set up a unix-like environment on Windows by using a virtual machine (e.g. using VirtualBox).

+Beginning in v0.6a, support is added for Windows via pre-compiled binaries.
+These are provided in the release page.

 ## Usage

 ```sh